mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 WantedBy=multi-user.target
 ```

 Use `which gunicorn` command to check [gunicorn's](https://gunicorn.org/) location and set the correct value in `ExecStart=` row.
-If you have used or want to use other user than `pi` then ensure that the user has permissions to access RuuviPi files.
+With different user that the `pi`, ensure that the user has permissions to access RuuviPi files.

-When the unit file is saved run the following commands to enable and start the service.
-First ensure that you are not running the API manually anymore.
+Run the following commands to enable and start the service.
+First, ensure that you are not running the API manually anymore.

 ```
 sudo systemctl daemon-reload